Cedar Point Tips for 2023

 Then we headed across the midway to ride Gatekeeper, new to the park since our last visit.
 Not to sound redundant, but we loved the smooth ride and sense of flight.
 It’s one of my favorite coasters ever.

-From there, we walked through the Lakeside Midway, my husband and I reminiscing about the past, as we made our way to this year’s big thrill: Steel Vengeance.
+With two roller coasters done, we felt like we got something accomplished, and slowed down a bit to enjoy the nostalgia Cedar Point holds for us.
+We walked through the Lakeside Midway, my husband and I reminiscing about the past, as we made our way to this year’s big thrill: Steel Vengeance.

 Everything you need to know about riding Steel Vengeance

-We had trouble finding the ride entrance — it’s tucked back in the corner across the tracks behind Frontiertown.
-Staff at the ride entrance pointed us to a locker storage area — all bags, including fanny packs, are forbidden on Steel Vengeance.
+We had trouble finding the entrance to Steel Vengeance.
+It’s tucked back in the corner across the tracks behind Frontiertown.
+Staff at the ride entrance pointed us to a locker storage area.
+All bags, including fanny packs, are strictly forbidden on Steel Vengeance.

 That space was a madhouse and the locker rental process was annoying.

-Bags stashed away, you can enter the queue.
+Bags finally stashed away, you can enter the queue.
 But, early in the day, they aren’t accurate on wait times.
 We had rented a locker for two hours and wandered through the queue until we caught up with the line.
+Unfortunately, we learned that the standby time was more than 3 hours!

 I checked the Cedar Point app during the afternoon and saw that wait times had, in fact, dropped.
 We made the trek to the back of the park to try again.
-And we waited — for 90 minutes — just as Becca said.
+And we waited — for 90 minutes — just as we’d been told.

-Oh my goodness, YES!
+YES!
 I wish I could put to words what this ride is like, but it defies description.
 The first drop is terrifying in all the right ways.
+Steel Vengeance is a “hyper-hybrid coaster.”
+Forget the fancy terms.

-Rob and I agree that Steel Vengeance is the BEST roller coaster we have ever ridden.
-When I asked Rob, his reply was, “Oh yeah.
-Without question.”
-Ellie is loyal to her Griffon at Busch Gardens, but says, “Steel Vengeance is second best.
+Our daughter is loyal to her Griffon at Busch Gardens, but says, “Steel Vengeance is second best.
 If I could go more, it might be the best.”
 She’s a practical girl.
-Ben was more quiet, but I’m pretty sure it’s his favorite.
-He gets motion sickness, so he doesn’t ride as much as we do.

 We spent the rest of the day riding coasters old and new.
 Some were amazing.
 Others, well, I think they need to go the way of the Mean Streak and retire.